vmware-archive/glossary/README.md

 Other than `headword`, all fields are considered optional.

-To create a new empty template, run `./add_word.sh word-to-add`.
+These files can be created and edited manually.
+Or, to get started on a new entry, you can create an empty template by running `rake add_word["Pair Programming"]`.

 ## Acknolwedgements